What is a Purchase Order?

 - Discounts – any discounts applied to the order per contract terms with the vendor

-- Payment terms – when the invoice will be paid, such as on receipt of delivery, net 30 or net 60 – usually in line with the terms of the contract between the buyer and seller
+- Payment terms – when the invoice will be paid, such as on receipt of delivery, net 30 or net 60, or a specific due date – usually in line with the terms of the contract between the buyer and seller

 How to Use a Purchase Order

-Purchase orders are used to simplify the purchase process, which looks something like this:
+Purchase orders are used to simplify the procurement process, which looks something like this:

 - The buyer decides to purchase something for their business.

 - The buyer issues a PO to the seller, either on paper or with an electronic purchase order system

 - The seller receives the PO and confirms their company can fill the order.
 If they cannot, they alert the buyer and request changes.
 If the changes cannot be made, the PO is canceled so the buyer can find another vendor to meet their needs.